mozilla/webmaker-profile-2/README.md

 ### Grunt Tasks

-- `grunt server` - Compile LESS, run web server on port 1969, and recompile LESS as needed.
+- `grunt` - Compile LESS, run web server on port 1969, and recompile LESS as needed.
-- `grunt live-server` - Runs `grunt server` and injects livereload to browser.
 - `grunt lint` - Beautify JS and HTML based on **.jsbeautifyrc** and check JS for JSHint compliance based on **.jshintrc**.
 - `grunt validate` - Test that JS and HTML are beautified and JS passes JSHint.
 Typically this task is run by Travis to verify commits are clean.
 - `grunt build` - Compiles the front-end for production.